Chemiculs/qengine/README.md

 	std::cout << "Memory address: " << std::hex << reinterpret_cast<uintptr_t>(data) << std::endl; //display the memory address of the data which was altered

-	//Here you would normally flag the user for a ban/violation or force-quit the application }
+	//Here you would normally flag the user for a ban/violation of contract or force-quit the application as a security breach has obviously occured
+}

-__declspec(noinline) std::int32_t main() noexcept {
+__singleton std::int32_t main() noexcept {

 	qtype_enchash::init_qtype_hash(&violation_callback); // assign our callback function to the namespace - all instances will refer to this callback if they detect a violation